xmjiao/petsc4m-lite/README.md

 NOTES ON PETSC4M-LITE IN MATLAB
 ===============================

-When running MATLAB in desktop mode, petsc4m-lite always pass data through files for robustness.
+When running MATLAB with JAVA enabled, petsc4m-lite always pass data through files for robustness.
 When solving larger systems in MATLAB, you may prefer to pass data through memory.
 In this case, you can opt to use Octave.
 If you must use MATLAB, you need to take some extra steps to resolve potential conflicts of the LAPACK and MPI libraries used by MATLAB and PETSc.
 In particular, you need to

-1) disable the desktop environment when launching MATLAB,
+1) disable JVM when launching MATLAB,
 2) tell MATLAB to preload the LAPACK shared library used by PETSc on Linux systems, and
 3) tell MATLAB to preload the MPICH libraries used by the Parallel Computing Toolbox on Linux systems if you have installed the Toolbox of MATLAB and the PETSc library